TAM: Why a time management solution is essential for companies operating internationally

-Time and Activity Management (TAM) solution, monitoring of rest periods, timesheets...
-Some of the many terms and definitions to know for those who want to track the workload of their employees and comply with the legal obligations of an increasingly large number of European countries.
+Time and Activity Management (TAM) solutions, monitoring of breaks, and timesheets are just a few of the essential terms and definitions for companies needing to track employee workload and comply with the increasing legal obligations in many European countries.

 What are the legal obligations regarding the monitoring of working time?

-In an increasingly large number of countries, governments are passing laws that make it legally mandatory for companies to comply with certain time tracking standards.
-France, Switzerland, Spain, Poland etc... this is a growing trend, especially in Europe.
-HR Directors and legal teams have to make sure their company adapts to these new regulations when operating in these countries.
+Increasingly governments are enacting laws that make it mandatory for companies to comply with specific time tracking standards.
+France, Switzerland, Spain, Poland, and others are examples of this growing trend, particularly in Europe.
+HR Directors and legal teams must ensure their company adapts to these new regulations when operating in these regions.

-According to Directive 2003/88/EC of the European Parliament, the employer is obliged to monitor the working time of his/her employees.
-The failure to provide documentary evidence of this monitoring is not without consequences.
-In France for example, in the event of an inspection, the labour inspectorate may fine a company up to 2,000 euros per concerned employee.
+According to Directive 2003/88/EC of the European Parliament, an employer is obliged to monitor the working time of their employees.
+Failing to provide documentary evidence of monitoring can have serious consequences.
+In France for instance if there is an inspection and there is no time tracking system in place, the labour inspectorate may fine a company up to 2,000 euros per affected employee.

-Deutsche Bank recently suffered the ramifications in a dispute with the Spanish union CCOO.
-On 14 May 2019, the European Court of Justice ruled in favour of the union's demand for better monitoring of the daily working hours of the bank's employees.
-The bank was forced to set up a time management system to better supervise the overtime hours worked and compliance with rest periods.
+Deutsche Bank recently faced repercussions in a dispute with the Spanish union CCOO.
+On 14 May 2019, the European Court of Justice ruled in favour of the union's demand for better monitoring of the daily working hours for the bank's employees.
+The bank was required to establish a time management system to improve oversight of overtime worked and compliance with break periods.

-To meet this legal obligation, the employer is responsible for providing proof of the daily and weekly working hours and rest periods of the employees, regardless of the means used: clocking terminal, spreadsheet entry, time management software.
+To meet this legal obligation, employers are responsible for providing proof of the daily and weekly working hours and rest periods of their employees, regardless of the method used: clocking terminals, spreadsheet entries, or time management software.

 How can I track working hours in my company?